DanielSoteloA/DanielSoteloA/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on I currently work at Clubster.cl, with SQL Azure, Looker Studio and Google Analytics
+- 🔭 I’m currently working with SQL Azure, Looker Studio and Google Analytics
 - 🌱 I'm currently learning Ruby on Rails

 <!--